piotrw/aoc2022-php/README.md

 ### Create new task

-Create ne task and data for the first day
+Create new task and data for the first day
 ```bash
 php run.php 1 create
 ```